 There are many grants out there for Canadian businesses (check out Canada Job Grants) and other support networks available such as IRAP, which provide advisory, employment, networking as well as funding services.

 Considering whether or not you need funding to get started?
-Take a look at The Globe and Mail’s The Pros and Cons of Bootstrapping Your Company, which recounts the key takeaways of the panel discussion at the 2018 Small Business Summit.
+Take a look at The Pros and Cons of Bootstrapping Your Company, which recounts the key takeaways of the panel discussion at the 2018 Small Business Summit.

 3. Know That It’s OK to Fail